derzorngottes/m.apper/workflow.md

 ---
 Make markers gold if event is in < 24 hours
-Take more info from user's Meetup account and display it on their user page Put some finesse on the css
+Take more info from user's Meetup account and display it on their user page Add "Allow site to use location" so that map is set to user location when page is loaded Put some finesse on the css
 =======
 Step 3 (Routes and Next Step MeetUp details)